-David has been the Member of Parliament for the Aylesbury constituency since 1992.
-He is a member of Theresa May’s cabinet, serving as Leader of the House of Commons and Lord President of the Council.
-As Leader of the Commons, he has responsibility for the overall management of the Government’s legislative programme and also sits on the House of Commons Commission which is the equivalent of the board of directors of the House of Commons.
+David was previously the Member of Parliament for Aylesbury constituency since 1992.
+He was a member of Theresa May’s former cabinet, serving as Leader of the House of Commons and Lord President of the Council.
+As Leader of the Commons, he had responsibility for the overall management of the Government’s legislative programme and sat on the House of Commons Commission which is the equivalent of the board of directors of the House of Commons.
 The title of Lord President of the Council is an ancient one going back to the reign of Henry VIII who appointed the first Lord President of the Privy Council.
-A certain amount of Government business still has to be done through the Privy Council and David attends and leads business at each month’s Council meeting with Her Majesty The Queen.
+A certain amount of Government business still has to be done through the Privy Council and David attended and lead business at each month’s Council meeting with Her Majesty The Queen.

 Before elected to the House of Commons, David took a degree in history and then a doctorate in Elizabethan history at Sidney Sussex College, Cambridge.
 He then worked for a time industry for BP and for Rio Tinto.